 Hurrican Mt weathered granite

-From the early 19th century, the deep woods, lakes and mountains of the Adirondacks have beguiled empresses, inspired railroad tycoons and offered solace to poets, painters and authors.
-Spanning an astounding six million acres, the Adirondack Regions beckon each new generation to discover what it means to become part of an adventure story centuries in the making.
+From the early 19th century, the deep woods and lakes of the Adirondack Mountains have beguiled empresses, inspired railroad tycoons and offered solace to poets, painters and authors.
+Spanning an astounding six million acres, the Adirondacks beckon each new generation to discover what it means to become part of an adventure story centuries in the making.

 Six Million Acres - The Forever Wild Park